phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 140110
+#Number of Trump Tweets: 34966
-#Number of Clinton Tweets: 54035
+#Number of Sanders Tweets: 27229
-#Number of Trump Tweets: 34529
+#Number of Rubio Tweets: 11040
-#Number of Sanders Tweets: 26924
+#Number of Carson Tweets: 7705
-#Number of Rubio Tweets: 10870
+#Number of Bush Tweets: 6220
-#Number of Carson Tweets: 7604
+#Total Number of Tweets:
-#Number of Bush Tweets: 6149
+#Number of Clinton Tweets:
 ---
 ---